 Years ago I was introduced to the Rock Project by one of my feeding therapy clients.
 A sweet 6-year-old with cerebral palsy made me a rock painted with ‘xo’ (which is something I am known to write before I sign my name in cards, notes and emails to remind others that I love them).
 This gesture was extremely meaningful to me.
 This lovely girl can barely hold on to a spoon, and I can only imagine the effort it took to hold a paintbrush and make this gift!
 Her mom explained to me that they are a part of a community that spreads kindness by painting rocks and leaving them for friends, loved ones and even strangers.
-Kindness is such a powerful message to teach your kids, so here are a few tips to get you started on your own Rock Project!
+Kindness is such a powerful message to teach your kids, especially during this time of social distancing.
+Here are a few tips to get you started on your own Rock Project!

 Teaching Connection: The Kindness Rocks Project aims to spread connection through art.
 Their goals are to 1) touch others through randomly placed rocks and 2) inspire those touched by the rock to perform another random act of kindness.
-In short, by leaving rocks with inspiring messages you can help make someone’s day and start a domino effect of thoughtfulness, patience and love.
+In short, by leaving rocks with inspiring messages your kids can boost your community's morale during this uncertain time.

 Teaching Kindness: In order for young children to grasp this project, we first have to teach them about kindness.
 When I teach toddlers about the concept of kindness, I do it in three easy steps, which I call the 3 E’s to Kindness: empathy, example and event.